Rudxain/ideas/🔊audios/README.md

 Ideas for mashups, remixes, bootlegs, and original audio (usually music)

+## Remixes

+Erik Satie - Gymnopedie No. 1

+Mii Channel (Plaza), with drums and a bassline

+Undertale - Uwa!!
+So Temperate♫

 ## Mashups

 All SiIvagunner rips of "DR - Field of Hopes and Dreams"